Sassafras albidum (Nutt.) Nees

 Recommended citation

-Medium to large deciduous trees 9 m – 20 m (occasionally 30 m) tall.
-Bark is red-brown and deeply furrowed with age.
-Young stems green with dark mottling, somewhate terete and aromatic when crushed.
-Leaf blade is pinnately veined, papery, ovate, 8 cm – 18 cm × 5 cm – 12 cm, apex acute to obtuse, base cuneate.
-Leaves are alternate and may be unlobed, 2 – lobed with an obvious main lobe and smaller one like a mitten, or 3 – lobed with an entire margin all appearing on the same branch.
-Both young stems and leaves may be glabrous to downy across the plant’s wide natural range with some taxonomists designating plants with more persistent down as var. molle.
-Plants are dioecious.
+Medium to large deciduous trees 9–20 m (occasionally 30 m) tall, which can form extensive clonal patches from root suckers.
+Bark red-brown and deeply furrowed with age.
+Young stems green with dark mottling, somewhat terete and aromatic when crushed.
+Leaves may be unlobed, 2-lobed with an obvious main lobe and a smaller one like a mitten, or 3-lobed; all this variation may be observed on a single branch of a single plant.
+Lamina pinnately veined, papery, ovate, 8–18 cm × 5–12 cm, apex acute to obtuse, base cuneate.
+Both young stems and leaves may be glabrous to downy across the plant’s wide natural range.
+Plants dioecious.
 Inflorescence to 4 cm, flowers small, greenish-yellow, with lemony fragrance in spring.
-Fruit a drupe, blue–black, 1 cm carried on a reddish cupule in late summer.
+Fruit a drupe, blue–black, 1 cm carried on a reddish cupule in late summer. (van der Werff 1997; Weakley & Southeastern Flora Team 2022).

 USDA Hardiness Zone 4-9

-A medium to large tree with distinctive foliage appearing as simple unlobed leaves, mitten-like with 2 lobes, one lobe always central and larger than the other in both right and left hand versions, or symmetrical with 3 lobes.
-Leaves take on bright gold and orange color in the fall.
-Growth rate is quite fast, as much as 65 cm per year.
-Plants can form aggressive thickets from root sprouts in some locations.
-The wood has a spicy smell and taste and was once used in the manufacture of root beer and some commercial dental products.
-Some indigenous peoples used sassafras twigs as chewing sticks.
+Sassafras albidum forms a medium to large tree with distinctive, variable foliage, the leaves appearing as simple and unlobed or mitten-like with two lobes, one lobe always central and larger than the other, or symmetrical with three lobes.
+The leaves develop bright gold and orange colours in the autumn which, together with their varying shapes, help to make sassafras an interesting ornamental.
+In good conditions the growth rate is quite fast, as much as 65 cm per year, and plants can form aggressive thickets from root sprouts in some locations.
+The bark has a spicy smell and taste and was once used in the manufacture of root beer and some commercial dental products, but this has been illegal in North America and Europe since the compound safrole was found to be carcinogenic.

-Where growing naturally, sassafras is easy and long-lived.
-It prefers moist, rich, well-drained acidic soils and will often become chlorotic in alkaline spots.
+Where it grows naturally, Sassafras is easily cultivated and can be long-lived, despite its ecological function as an early coloniser.
+It prefers moist, rich, well-drained acidic soils and will often become chlorotic in alkaline sites.
 Field grown plants can be difficult to transplant and should only be dug and moved in early spring.
 Root suckers will often need to be removed regularly from these plants.
 Sassafras is easier and more forgiving if container grown and will transplant easier at other times of the year.
-In all cases newly installed plants should be kept watered until well established.
+In all cases, newly installed plants should be kept watered until well established.